 Meal planning is also a big win as you can base your recipes around deals and feed your family well.

-Be savvy can also help with other purchases like electronics, appliances, and kids clothes.
+Be savvy can also help with

 Learning how to shop like a pro means you get better value.

 As you can see, there are no secrets to living on one income.
 It takes an intentional approach.

 I shared what's worked for us, I'd love to hear from you.